OPEC says to meet non-OPEC producers on Dec. 10 in Vienna

-LONDON (Reuters) - OPEC will meet non-OPEC countries to finalize a global oil output-limiting pact on Dec.
+LONDON, Dec 5 (Reuters) - OPEC will meet non-OPEC countries to finalise a global oil output-limiting pact on Dec.
 10 in Vienna, the first such meeting since 2002, OPEC's secretary general said on Monday.

 Mohammed Barkindo announced the meeting plan at a conference in New Delhi, according to a copy of his speech.
 The meeting had earlier been due to take place in Moscow.